dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 The central input object acts as the main entry point into the Input API, and is responsible for comparing the state reported by the devices for differences between `Update` calls (raising events as necessary).

-`Mice`, `Keyboards`, `Gamepads`, and `Joysticks` are all custom `IReadOnlyList` types for enumerating the **state** (given that the actual input objects are thin, and the state contains a reference to the original device anyway).
+`Mice`, `Keyboards`, `Gamepads`, and `Joysticks` are all custom `IReadOnlyList` types for enumerating the devices.
 However, these custom types also contain the events.
 This is so we can "scope" the events, rather than putting them at the top-level and having to call the events `MouseButtonDown`, `JoystickButtonDown`, etc.

-By virtue of the `State` properties not updating until `IInputBackend.Update` is called, the states enumerated by the lists will not change until `Update` is called.
+By virtue of the `State` properties not updating until `IInputBackend.Update` is called, the states of the devices enumerated by the lists will not change until `Update` is called.

 `Update` will call `IInputBackend.Update` on each of the `Backends`, passing in a handler which implements `IInputHandler`, `IMouseInputHandler`, `IKeyboardInputHandler`, `IGamepadInputHandler`, and `IJoystickInputHandler` with each of the methods invoking a matching event defined in "Custom List Types" or on the input context itself (such as `ConnectionChanged`).